Demographics of Saskatchewan: Visible minorities and Indigenous peoples

+^{1}Statistics Canada defines visible minorities as defined in the Employment Equity Act which defines visible minorities as "persons, other than Aboriginal peoples, who are non-Caucasian in race or non-white in colour". ^{2}Statistics Canada defines Indigenous identity as persons who identify with the Indigenous Peoples of Canada.

 Languages

 Knowledge of languages

 The question on knowledge of languages allows for multiple responses, and first appeared on the 1991 Canadian census.
 (Note: The 1991 Census was the first to ask Canadians whether they could conduct a conversation in a language other than English or French.)